Sign Up & Save 10% |

 Cool Computer Science Careers: How to Introduce Your Students to Jobs in Animation

-Not only is 3D animation a great example of a meaningful job in computer science, it’s also something that most students are already interested in.
+Not only is 3D animation a great example of a meaningful job in computer science, but it’s also something that most students are already interested in.
 What kid doesn’t have a favorite Pixar or Dreamworks film?
 Animation is not just drawing, writing, and voice acting.
 It’s a complex process that requires many different skill sets.

-Below you will find descriptions of some of the technical artists who work together to make a 3D animated film, and tips to introduce your students to these cool, computer science careers.
+Below you will find descriptions of some of the technical artists who work together to make a 3D animated film and tips to introduce your students to these cool, computer science careers.

 Modeler